crhall-writing/crhall-writing.github.io/_poems/memory.md

 date: 2025-09-01
 layout: poem
 ---
 I held a glass of wine, leaning back against the dining room table.
-I stood and watched him write, drawing pictures that amazed me, diagrams that could’ve only come from a place of pure brilliance, with perfect understanding of all he sees.
+I stood and watched him write, drawing pictures that amazed me, diagrams that could’ve only come from a place of perfect understanding.

 <br>